frantjc/valheimw/docs/corekeeper.md

       - boiler
 ```

-> The Core Keeper server is one of a few Steam apps that is included in the hardcoded database, so it works out of the box.
+> The Core Keeper server is one of a few Steamapps that is included in the hardcoded database, so it works out of the box.

-> "1963720" refers to the Steam app ID of the Core Keeper server.
+> "1963720" refers to the Steamapp ID of the Core Keeper server.

 This `docker-compose.yml` runs the Core Keeper server.
 To use it, place it in a directory and run the following command there: